DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 I read the solidity white paper these two days.

-Love means you are curious about everything about it.
+Love means you are curious about everything and accept everything about it.

-First of all, I need to fimilar with some basic information.
+First of all, I want to fimilar with some basic information about solidity.

 Q1: What is Solidity?